hanyucc/GoBang/README.md

 # Gobang
-Gobang is also called "Five in a Row" or "Gomoku".
+Gobang is also called Five in a Row or Gomoku.

 The first player to get an unbroken row of five pieces wins the game.
 It can be either horizontal, vertical, or diagonal.